 Kamancha playing from Azerbaijan is amazing too.
 I used to have a clip here of an Azeri party—complete with mobile phones, naff yet tasteful accompaniment, and no fancy fakelore costumes.
-But it’s disappeared, so we’ll have to settle for the reified official concert version:
+But it’s disappeared, so we’ll have to settle for a reified official concert version:

 For the Uyghurs of Xinjiang, besides the ghijak, the soul of the muqam is the plangent long-necked satar (featured in a wonderful muqaddime prelude here), but they use “our” violin just as expressively too, as on this track— from a cassette by the renowned singer Abliz Shakir in the early 1990s: